 Le Zahir Nosy Iranja (★★★★★ 9.5/10)

-This boutique eco-retreat sits directly on the island’s white sand and offers rustic-chic bungalows with wide ocean views.
-Guests love the peaceful setting, fresh seafood meals, and relaxed atmosphere that feels close to nature.
-In addition, its intimate size ensures warm and personalized service.
+This small eco-retreat sits right on bright white sand and offers rustic bungalows with wide ocean views.
+Guests enjoy the calm setting, fresh seafood, and the relaxed island feel.
+In addition, the small size helps create warm and personal service.

 Nosy Saba Island Resort & Spa (★★★★★ 9.4/10)